Number format rule

 Thousand separator

 The thousand separator is a symbol that separates groups of numbers.
-This is usually done to improve readability, as a string of numbers can be difficult to read if the number is large.
-In most locales, numbers are separated after every third position from the right (not counting decimals), though certain locales use a separator every second position or fourth position.
+This is usually done to improve readability, as a string of numbers can be challenging to read if the number is large.
+In most locales, numbers are separated after every third position from the right (not counting decimals), though certain locales use a separator for every second or fourth position.
 Using the most common separation position, 10 million may be displayed as 10,000,000 (US), or as 10.000.000 (Germany), or 10 000 000 (Sweden).
 Changing the thousand separator may be a good idea if you're making slides for a client that uses a different locale than you do.

 Decimal symbol